Debbie Harry: 1981–1996: Solo work and acting

 Harry began her solo career with the album KooKoo (1981).
 Produced by Nile Rodgers and Bernard Edwards of Chic, the album peaked at No.25 in the US and No.6 in the UK; and was later certified gold in the US and silver in the UK.
-The album's cover art was controversial, and many stores refused to stock it.
+The album's cover art was controversial, showing Harry apparently with skewers through her face, and many stores refused to stock it.
 "Backfired", the first single from the album, had a video directed by H.R.
 Giger (who also created the album's front cover featuring Harry's face with metal skewers through it).
 The single reached No.43 on the Billboard Hot 100, No.29 on the Hot Dance Club Songs, and No.32 on the UK Singles Chart.
 "The Jam Was Moving" was lifted as the second single and peaked at No. 82 in the US.
+In the same year (1981) Harry appeared in the movie "Downtown 81" where Jean-Michel Basquiat played the leading role.
+Harry plays a bag lady who turns into a princess when Basquiat kisses her.

 After a year-long hiatus, Blondie regrouped and released their sixth studio album, The Hunter (1982).
 The album was not as successful as their previous works, and a world tour was cut short due to slow ticket sales.
 It was around this time that Stein also fell seriously ill with the rare autoimmune disease pemphigus.
 His illness, along with declining record sales and internal struggles, caused the band to split up.

-In June 1982, Harry contributed backing vocals to The Gun Club's second album Miami, being credited as 'D.H.
-Lawrence Jr' while Chris Stein also produced the record, and is credited as 'bongos' and 'cover photos/design'.
+In June 1982, Harry contributed backing vocals to the Gun Club's second album, Miami, being credited as 'D.H.
+Lawrence Jr' while Chris Stein also produced the record and is credited as 'bongos' and 'cover photos/design'.
 The Gun Club's singer Jeffrey Lee Pierce was an ardent fan, emulating Harry's hairstyle and founding the West Coast Blondie Fan Club, before becoming friends with the band in New York.

 After Blondie split up in 1982, Harry's solo output slowed down as she cared for ailing partner Chris Stein.
 She released the single "Rush Rush" in 1983 (produced by Giorgio Moroder and taken from the film Scarface), but it was commercially unsuccessful.
 The same year, Harry had a leading role in David Cronenberg's body horror film Videodrome (1983), playing the sadomasochistic lover of a television producer who uncovers an underground video output of snuff films.
 Harry received rave reviews for her performance in the film.
 Critic Howard Hampton noted in a retrospective that Harry "carries herself with the wry, burned-out, but still titillated instincts of a voyager buying a one-way ticket for the outer limits.
 A vivid, smallish part can either anchor or undo a risky, conceptually spiky film like David Cronenberg's viscerally deranged phantasia: Harry's presence grounds it in acute, self-aware reality."